AFCON U17: How Ghana Were Eliminated Despite Finishing Level With Algeria

 • Ghana's U17 football team suffered a devastating setback in their quest to reach the quarter-finals of the 2026 U17 AFCON after a painful twist

-• A rarely used CAF technical regulation, last applied during the 2015 AFCON tournament, ultimately played a decisive role
+• A rarely used CAF technical regulation, which was last applied during the 2015 AFCON tournament, ultimately played a decisive role for Ghana

-Ghana’s journey at the 2026 U17 Africa Cup of Nations ended in the cruellest fashion after the Black Starlets were knocked out by a rarely used CAF rule despite beating South Africa 3-1 on Tuesday, May 20.
+Ghana’s journey at the 2026 U17 Africa Cup of Nations ended most cruelly after the Black Starlets were knocked out by a rarely used CAF rule despite beating South Africa 3-1 on Tuesday, May 20.

-The West African side finished level with Algeria on points, goal difference and goals scored in Group D, yet still missed out on a place in the quarter-finals after CAF resorted to a drawing of lots to separate the two nations.
+The West African side finished level with Algeria on points, goal difference and goals scored in Group D, yet still missed out on the quarter-finals after CAF resorted to a drawing of lots to separate the two nations.

 AFCON U17, Ghana, Black Starlets, Algeria, Ghana U17 football team, FIFA U17 World Cup qualification, CAF technical regulation, Ghana vs South Africa, Algeria Ghana tiebreaker, AFCON U17 tournament, Prosper Narteh Ogum, Ghana U17 playoff against Uganda.

-Ghana exits the 2026 U17 Africa Cup of Nations despite finishing level with Algeria in Group D. Photo credit: @ghanafaofficial/X.
+Ghana exits the 2026 U17 Africa Cup of Nations despite finishing level with Algeria, as CAF evokes a rare rule.
+Photo credit: @ghanafaofficial/X.

 Source: Twitter